MDPvis/MDPvis.github.io/README.md

 # About

 MDPvis is a visualization designed to assist in the MDP simulation and optimization process.
-See the forthcoming research paper for more details, "Facilitating Testing and Debugging of Markov Decision Processes with Interactive Visualization."
+See "[Facilitating Testing and Debugging of Markov Decision Processes with Interactive Visualization](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=7357198&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D7357198)."
 To play with a live version of the visualization, visit [mdpvis.github.io/](http://mdpvis.github.io/).

 We built MDPvis as a web-based visualization so it would be: